DCC-CC4401/2025-1-CC4401-grupo-12/README.md

 Once the server is running, you can open the app at: http://localhost:8000

 Main features:
-- User registration and authentication (with email or username)
+- User registration and authentication
 - Product posting and image uploads
-- Local search by product or category
+- Search by product or category
 - Personal user profile and product listings